FROSTR-ORG/bifrost/README.md

 # Bifrost

-Core library and SDK for implementing the FROSTR protocol - a threshold signing and secure messaging system for nostr.
+SDK and reference node for the FROSTR protocol.

 ## Features

-* Reference implementation of the FROSTR protocol.
-* Provides a `BifrostNode` which communicates over nostr.
+* Communicates over nostr using end-to-end encrypted messaging.
-* Nodes collaborate to sign messages and exchange ECDH secrets.
+* Nodes will collaborate to sign messages and exchange ECDH secrets.
 * Run standalone or integrate into existing nostr clients.
-* Includes methods for creating, distributing, and managing sets of shares for FROST-based threshold signing.
+* Includes methods for creating and managing a group of FROSTR shares.

 ## Installation